dnnsoftware/Dnn.Platform/README.md

 In addition, since DNN is part of the .NET Foundation, we require our contributors to abide by their [Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct) rules and requirements also.

+Pull requests are reviewed and accepted by the Approvers Group.
+Read more about the process and this group here: [Approvers](.github/APPROVERS.md)

 ## .NET Foundation

 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).